Last updated on June 13, 2021

 - G-H-I-J – near colourless

 Diamond colour grade is one of the factors that significantly affect diamond prices which is why this aspect should never be overlooked.
-Choosing the right colour for your setting could help you save a lot of money without affecting the look of your jewellery piece and overpaying for a feature that would remain unnoticed.
+Choosing the right colour for your setting could help you save some money without affecting the look of your jewellery piece and overpaying for a feature that would remain unnoticed.

-In case you don’t want to add more colour to the diamond, you better have it set in white gold or platinum.
-If you still prefer coloured metals then it makes sense to use white metals for your prongs.
+In case you do not want to add more colour to the diamond, you better have it set in white gold or platinum.
+If you still prefer coloured metals, it makes sense to use white metals for your prongs.
 This will help to make the centre stone look whiter against a coloured background.
-After all, if you have paid so much money for a colourless diamond, it is worth making sure that its colour won’t be tinted in any way.
+After all, if you have paid so much money for a colourless diamond, it is worth making sure its colour will not be tinted in any way.

-There is also another reason to opt for white metal and it has to do with durability.
-White gold and platinum last longer than yellow or rose gold, ensuring that your prongs will wear down very slowly.
-As a result, you won’t need to get your ring fixed that often.
+There is also another reason to opt for the white metal, and it has to do with durability.
+Platinum lasts longer than gold, ensuring your prongs will wear down very slowly.
+As a result, you will not need to get your ring fixed that often.